Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 </tr>
 <tr>
 <td align="center">Branch</td>
 <td>Branch to push Changelog to.
 They will be pushed to the Root Directory.
-Intended for use with the <a href="TODO">TODO Deploy Release Task</a>.</td>
+Intended for use with the <code>Deploy to GitHub Releases and CurseForge</code> workflow.</td>
 <td align="center">Yes.
 If not set, changelogs will just be uploaded as an artifact.</td>
 </tr>
 </table>